 Calculates of the number of children eligible in and the funding allocations awarded to each ISD.
-Establishes an initial goal, the statewide percentage benchmark, to provide additional funds to ISDs so that at least 60% of eligible children in each ISD are served.
+Establishes a goal, the statewide percentage benchmark, to provide additional funds to ISDs so that up to 100% of eligible children in each ISD are served.